Acupuncture effective on many points

 Stomach 22 is located a hand's width above and 2 thumb widths to the left (right) of your navel.

-The point Spleen 5 is right in front and below the inner side of your ankle.
+The point Spleen 5 is right in front and below the inside of your ankle.

 Headache

-If you have been in the sun for too long and have a pounding headache from the heat, this is an important point.
+If you've been sitting in the sun for too long and have a pounding headache from the heat, this is an important point.
 Massage the point Bladder 60 Kun Lun.
-This is located on the outside of your ankle, between your ankle and Achilles tendon.
+It is located on the outside of your ankle, between your ankle and Achilles tendon.

 The point Large Intestine 4 He Gu we have encountered before.
-This point is also very useful for any kind of pain, anywhere.
+This point is also very effective for any type of pain, anywhere.
 Therefore, massage it regularly if you have a headache.

-Do you suffer from swollen and thick ankles?
-If you massage Kidney 3 Tai Xi and Spleen 5 Shang Qiu around the inside of your ankle, you ensure that this will quickly diminish.
-Another helpful tip is to place an extra pillow under the foot end of your bed in the evening.
+Are you suffering from swollen and thick ankles?
+Massaging Kidney 3 Tai Xi and Spleen 5 Shang Qiu around the inside of your ankle will help reduce this quickly.
+Another helpful tip is to place an extra pillow under the foot of your bed in the evening.
 The first point is located between the inside of your ankle and your Achilles tendon.
-The second point is located just in front of and below the inside of your ankle.
+The second point is just in front of and below the inside of your ankle.

-When you massage the point Du Mai 20 Bai Hui, you may feel clarity in your head.
-It is located where the fontanelle runs in babies, over the center of the head.
+Massaging the point Du Mai 20 Bai Hui can bring clarity to your head.
+It is located where the fontanelle runs in babies, over the middle of the head.

 To dispel your unpleasant hangover feeling, you can firmly press the tip in the middle of your nose with your nail.

-To address your cat's fatigue, you can regularly massage
+To tackle your cat's fatigue, you can regularly massage

 Large Intestine 10 Shou San Li.
 It is located on the outside of your forearm, two fingers below your elbow crease.